ShorelineCrypto/nengcoin/doc/Android_Userland_App/armhf/README.md

 ### Step 1: Install and setup UserLand app from Google Play Store

 First install free "UserLand" app from google play store.
-After installation, click Distribution "Ubuntu", pick a username, password, and VNC password (which could be same password).
+After installation, click Distribution "Ubuntu" or "Debian", pick a username, password, and VNC password (which could be same password).
 You will enter a linux terminal inside UserLand app, which runs armhf version of Ubuntu 18.04.

 Here we are recommending running through SSH (linux terminal) only, not VNC.
 For linux GUI, it is much better to run remotely